unrealnerd/notes/common.md

   ```

   ### Postgres
-  - when want custom json
+  - when want custom json with selected column